QALB-Boy/blog/_posts/2017-04-06-qalb-boy-gamified-learning-platform.markdown

 <iframe width="840" height="473" src="https://www.youtube.com/embed/LotFMSYgq8w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 QALB-Boy is an educational art-game-storytelling platform.
 Written in React, Rust, Ruby-on-Rails, C++, Qml.
+Blender is used for the artwork.

 * React for the UI
 * Rust for many of the video games